Zweihander-Main/docker/ankisyncd/README.md

 ### Notes on usage:

 - If you have a large media collection, focus on syncing it first (it may take a few tries)
-- Don't use other addons for syncing, just use `ankisyncd` on its own
+- Don't use other/multiple addons for syncing

 ## Links